 RHEINZINK must be kept in a dry, well-ventilated storage area so the material does not form white rust.
 It is very important to keep the material dry both on and off the site.
 This is especially geared towards coils as it’s difficult to dry them once they have become wet.
 Not only does this apply to rain but to high humidity, dew and condensation as well.

 For a quick reference, download the Storage and Handling .pdf at the bottom of this page.

 Finished Side of Coil

-The inside face of the coil is the finished side, in most cases, the side that will be exposed to weather.
-The outside face of the coil is the back or underside and is imprinted with the RHEINZINK® logo along the edges.
-Coils may be ordered "goods out" with the finish side on the outside of the coil.
+The outside face of the coil is the finished side, in most cases, the side that will be exposed to weather.
+The inside face of the coil is the back or underside and is imprinted with the RHEINZINK® logo along the edges.
+Coils may be ordered "goods in" with the finish side on the outside of the coil.